Maikon/personal_blog/_drafts/goals-constraints-burnout.md

 The publisher had strict deadlines (understandably so) and having just finished delivering a workshop that took so much out of me, the thought of repeating this again but with even higher intensity was terrifying.
-I informed my co-author that I couldn't do it and we eventually pulled out.
+Even though we got positive feedback on our sample chapters, I informed my co-author that I couldn't do it and we eventually pulled out.
 As much as I would have loved to be a published author on a topic close to me, it was all too much.

 Since then I tried the complete opposite: develop skills and complete projects in a sustainable pace without stressing myself.
 Do things in moderation, in balance.
 The result?
-Pretty much nothing to show for.
+Nothing worthy of showing.

 Without having some kind of constraint (public commitment, deadline, both etc) I find myself falling at the whims of what Tim described as "my lesser